pytchlang/pytch-tutorials/catch-apple/tutorial.md

 code to our program.

 You need to make the following change to your program.
-Clicking on the blue "`i`" will show some help about understanding the changes you need to make.
+Clicking on the blue "`?`" will show some help about understanding the changes you need to make.

 {{< commit add-empty-Bowl >}}